 The Biker’s Wave

 The motorcycle wave, also known as the biker’s wave, is a way for bikers to acknowledge each other’s presence on the road.
 It starts off with the front rider signaling the rear rider that he wants him to slow down; then, they will ride together and wave at each other.
-Motorcycle riders use various hand signals and waves: waving your right arm while holding the throttle in a neutral position means “Follow me”.
+Riders use various hand signals and waves: waving your right arm while holding the throttle in a neutral position means “Follow me”.

-Motorcycle riders also do this to show appreciation for one another while respecting each other’s space while sharing the road.
+Riders also do this to show appreciation for one another while respecting each other’s space while sharing the road.
 However, it does not apply when there is oncoming traffic or if you’re stopped at an intersection waiting for a light to change.

 Who Initiated The Biker’s Wave?

-What If You Can’t Wave Back?
+What If You Can’t Wave Back to Other Riders?

+There are situations when a Harley rider won’t actively participate in a head nod or motorcycle wave.
+Also, Gold Wing riders usually avoid waving because they are preoccupied with adjusting the air suspension, checking odd shaped blip on the radar screen, or searching for the dashboard’s “auto wave back” button.
 If you don’t want to wave back but still need to acknowledge them for whatever reason, you can always return the motorcycle gesture with an “okay sign”, showing both your index and middle finger lifted up; or do a hand signal by extending your arm and your fingers spread out like they were saying “V”.
 This shows that you also acknowledge their presence on the road – without putting too much effort or risking accidents.

 How To Do The Biker’s Wave?